Supervised learning with probabilistic morphisms and kernel mean embeddings: Introduction

 1. In his book ``Statistical Learning Theory" \cite{Vapnik1998} Vapnik discussed two approaches to the learning problem: the first approach evaluates the quality of the chosen function using a risk function, while the second approach involves estimating stochastic dependencies.
 According to Vapnik, by estimating stochastic dependencies, problems such as pattern recognition and regression estimation can be solved effectively \cite[p.
 19]{Vapnik1998}.
 Vapnik connected the estimation of the supervisor operator $[\mu_{\Yy|\Xx}]$, which corresponds to estimating stochastic dependencies in supervised learning, to classical aspects of supervised learning theory (such as pattern recognition and regression estimation problems) through the Bayes decision rule \cite[p.
 37]{Vapnik1998}.
 It is important to note that Vapnik considered conditional probability measures $[\mu_{\Yy|\Xx}]$ but did not explicitly consider their regular versions, denoted here as $\mu_{\Yy|\Xx}$.
 However, in all cases where $\Xx, \Yy$ are Borel subsets of $\R^n$, a regular conditional probability measure $\mu_{\Yy|\Xx}$ exists for any Borel probability measure $\mu$ on $\Xx \times \Yy$ with respect to the projection $\Pi_\Xx: \Xx\times \Yy \to \Xx$.
 For further details, refer to Subsection \ref{subs:not}.
 Vapnik addressed the problem of conditional probability estimation in multi-classification supervised learning as well as conditional density estimation in supervised learning when $\Xx \subset \R^n$ and $\Yy \subset \R$.
 He proposed a class of solutions for these problems \cite[p.
 36-39, 333-334, 337-338]{Vapnik1998}.
 See also Examples \ref{ex:densitycorrect}(3 $\&$ 4) and Remark \ref{rem:vapnik} for additional information.

 2. The significance of conditional probability in classical supervised learning is evident in Bayes' decision rule, which is discussed in detail in \cite[Chapter 2]{DGL1996}.
+In \cite{VI2019} Vapnik-Izmailov considered the machine learning problem as a problem of estimating the conditional probability function rather than problem of of finding function that minimizes a given loss function.
 In their work, Talwai, Shameli, and Simchi-Levi \cite{TSS2022} treated the estimation of conditional probability as a supervised learning model, utilizing kernel mean embedding.
 Their work builds upon the results of Park-Muandet \cite{PM2020}, where the authors formalized Gr\"unerw\"alder and co-authors' proposal to use mean square loss for estimating conditional mean embedding \cite{GLGB12}.
 For precise formulations of their results related to the present paper, refer to Remark \ref{rem:gl} (2 $ \&$ 3) and Remark \ref{rem:rkhs}.